What mephedrone addiction looks like in real life

 The fastest channel is WhatsApp: https://wa.me/972547578876.
 Families can also call +972 54-757-8876 or email dhvny8@gmail.com.

-If the mephedrone cycle is repeating, do not wait for the perfect moment
+If the mephedrone cycle is repeating, do not wait for the perfect confession

-Write briefly what is happening: when the last use was, how long the person has slept, whether there is paranoia, aggression, debt, chest pain, hallucinations, suicidal talk, mixed substance use or rapid deterioration.
-This helps clarify urgency and the safest next step.
+Write briefly what is happening: last use, sleep, paranoia, aggression, debt, chest pain, hallucinations, suicidal talk, mixed substance use and whether the person can safely move to a protected route.

 WhatsApp: https://wa.me/972547578876